 No, although we can attend groups such as dog training clubs.
 We train dogs individually.
 Ideally out of the sight and the distraction of other dogs.
 However, several dogs can arrive at once – but it’s one-on-one training.
 Special “pack rates” apply when multiple dogs are booked.

-Usually it’s David, assisted by Keely, Jenny or other members of the Animal Ark team.
+Usually it’s David, assisted by Jenny or other members of the Animal Ark team.
 However, with some knowledge of e-collar use, dogs, and snake behaviour anyone who is suitably experienced can do it.
 So it may not be me at all sessions but always only people I approve of.
 Legally though access to deadly snakes is the hardest thing here, and DBCA Parks and Wildlife Service in WA strictly controls that access.
-We are fully licensed with DPaW as wildlife educators.
+We are fully licensed with DBCA Parks and Wildlife Service as wildlife educators.

 We use snakes local to our training area.
-Usually that means Brown snakes (Dugite or Gwardar) and Tiger snakes.
+Usually that means Brown snakes (Dugite or Gwardar), Tiger snakes and King Brown (Mulga).
 For the closest encounter and for snake movement association we use pythons.
 We keep many other snake species for other locations.

 76% Brown Snakes (such as Dugite, Gwardar) 13% Tiger snakes according to Murdoch Uni information.